Aykahshi/joker_state/README.md

 - 🧩 **Modular Design** - Use just what you need or the entire ecosystem
 - 📢 **Event Bus System** - Type-safe events with RingCueMaster
 - 🎪 **Special Widgets** - Additional utility widgets like JokerReveal and JokerTrap
+- ⏱️ **Timing Controls** - Debounce and throttle mechanisms for controlling action execution

 ## Getting Started